Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 You can find more details on how to laminate HONEXT® in our Processing and Handling Manual.

-How can I repair HONEXT® panels?
+How can I repair HONEXT® boards?

-The panel should be painted with plastic, enamelled or thixotropic paint to obtain a homogeneous colouration both on the original surface and on the areas covered by putty.
+The board should be painted with plastic, enamelled or thixotropic paint to obtain a homogeneous colouration both on the original surface and on the areas covered by putty.
 If the material has not been previously sanded, caulking makes it lose its texture, making repairs slightly visible.

 These wood putties allow for the recycling of the material as long as they are applied in small quantities.

-How should HONEXT® panels be cleaned?
+How should HONEXT® boards be cleaned?

-For regular, everyday maintenance of HONEXT® panels, use a dry cloth or vacuum.
+For regular, everyday maintenance of HONEXT® boards, use a dry cloth or vacuum.
 For more thorough cleaning, use a moistened cloth with a soft degreaser, then wipe it with a dry cloth.
 As HONEXT® is a porous material, contact with oily substances must be avoided.

 – Avoid using sponges made of steel or other abrasive materials that would scratch the surface